Efficient Bayesian Updates for Deep Active Learning via Laplace Approximations: Multi-class Last-Layer Update

-Here, we outline three different options for performing the update step for SNGP-LA in a multi-class setting with $K > 2$.
-While the parameters of SNGP's last layer build a vector $\weights \in \R^D$ in the binary setting, we have for each class $y \in \mathcal{Y}$ such a parameter vector $\weights_y$ in the multi-class setting.
+Here, we outline three different options for performing the update step for LA in a multi-class setting with $K > 2$.
+In a binary setting, a last-layer LA uses a parameter vector $\weights \in \mathbb{R}^D$.
+However, in a multi-class setting, we have a parameter vector $\weights_y$ for each class $y \in \mathcal{Y}$.
 In the literature, several approximations haven been proposed to model these parameter vectors' distribution.

 The most complex approximation would be to concatenate these vectors and model them through a multi-variate normal distribution: